trufae/aiblog/src/think-tag.md

 ## Conclusion

-The `&lt;think&gt;` tag is a versatile tool that enhances structured reasoning, fact-checking, and creative problem-solving in AI models.
+The `<think>` tag is a versatile tool that enhances structured reasoning, fact-checking, and creative problem-solving in AI models.
 By strategically incorporating it into system prompts, users can refine model outputs for various use cases, ensuring more reliable and insightful responses.
 Whether for technical debugging, ethical reasoning, or strategic planning, leveraging &lt;think&gt; effectively leads to better AI interactions.